egaalifyafirnando/about-me/README.md

 - 🌱 I’m currently learning **Front-End Framework like Vue and React**

-- 👨‍💻 All of my projects are available at [https://egaalifyafirnando.github.io](https://egaalifyafirnando.github.io)
+- 👨‍💻 All of my projects are available at [https://egaalifyafirnando.github.io](https://egaalifyafirnando.github.io) and (https://gitlab.com/egaalifyafirnando)

 - 💬 Ask me about **PHP especially Laravel, Linux System**